Afton happy finishers – Photo Credit Scott Rokis

 Afton Trail Run Charitable Legacy:

 Each year the Afton Trail Run donates dollars and volunteer hours to Afton State Park.
-To date we have gifted over $60,000 to the park for trail and infrastructure improvements, equipment and programming.
+To date we have donated 1000’s of labor hours and gifted over $60,000 to the park for trail and infrastructure improvements, equipment and programming.

 I cannot thank you all enough for being part of the Afton / RSR family!
 Thank you for an awesome race, we look forward to seeing you next year!
 As always, if you need anything please reach out.